keithalewis/math/ross.md

 can be used to blend these using cash flows $C(t)d_t + (1 - C(t))p_t S_t$.

 Ross made the category error of defining dividends from a stock as a jump in their price.
-Stock prices jump from closing price to open price but there is no cash flow associated with owning the stock.
+Stock prices jump for reason other than dividend payments.

 Note that stock price jumping down by dividend value at dividend dates is not a consequence of a no-arbitrage strategy.
 If follows directly from the parameterization